-A Gospel-Graced Pathway
+Offer A Gospel-Graced Pathway

-Use these 5 steps to establish an intentional pathway for lasting connections with them, as they spiritually heal and thrive alongside Jesus.
-All recommended materials work independently and together for equipping families.
+Use these 5 steps to establish an intentional pathway for lasting connections with new families, as they spiritually heal and thrive alongside Jesus.
+All recommended materials work independently and together for equipping them.

 Step 2: Celebrate new parenthood

-Churches offering baby dedications want them to be personal and meaningful.
-Expand your tradition to celebrate new parenthood as well.
+Consider expanding your tradition to celebrate new parenthood as well.
 Consider calling it a Parent + Baby Dedication and include a commitment of prayer and support from the church family—a reassuring message that you’ve “got their back” in the uncertain times ahead.

 Make it a priority to have a coordinator for outreach and planning.
 You might put out feelers for a volunteer coordinator with a passion for the ministry, who loves babies and will pray over and serve their parents.
 This also would be an ideal time to connect new parents with experienced mentor couples, if your church offers such a program.

 Having a baby brings plenty of physical challenges, but the battle is fought and won on the spiritual plane (Proverbs 18:14).
 New moms and dads desperately need personal connections to get them through a whole new way of life.
 Figuring out that life in community can be a lifesaver.
 All other differences of age, profession, and background fade when you’re all in the same dramatically new stage at the same time.